vsoch/NETransliteration-COLING2018/README.md

 - `xlit_s2s_nmt` - adaptation of the Tensorflow Seq2Seq NMT tutorial scripts to work for the task of named entity transliteration
 - `xlit_t2t` - adaptation of Tensor2Tensor to work for the task of named entity transliteration

+In addition, a [Dockerfile](Dockerfile) is provided to build a container to do the same.
+See [Docker usage](docker) for this parallel pipeline.
+Note that the Dockerfiles are provided for gpu and cpu, along with instructions for using with Singularity (given a shared cluster resource).

 # Replicating Tensorflow experimental results

 ## First time setup